 China launches new remote sensing satellite

-TAIYUAN, Dec.
-9 (Xinhua) -- China sent a new remote sensing satellite into space from the Taiyuan Satellite Launch Center in north China's Shanxi Province at 2:31 a.m.
-Friday.
+XICHANG, Dec.
+15 (Xinhua) -- China has sent a new remote sensing satellite into space from the Xichang Satellite Launch Center in the southwestern province of Sichuan.

-The satellite, named Gaofen-5 01A, was launched aboard a Long March-2D rocket and entered its planned orbit successfully.
+The satellite, Yaogan-36, was launched by a Long March-2D carrier rocket at 2:25 a.m.
+(Beijing Time) on Thursday, and entered its planned orbit successfully.

-It is a hyperspectral satellite that will be used for remote sensing and applications in diverse fields, such as pollution reduction, environmental monitoring, natural resource surveys, and climate change studies.

-The satellite will help improve the country's hyperspectral observation capacity in areas such as environmental protection, land, weather, agriculture, and disaster alleviation.

-Friday's successful launch marked the completion of the space-segment construction of China's Gaofen project.

-Launched in 2010, the Gaofen project has become the backbone network of China's high-resolution Earth observation system.
-It has promoted the construction of a national space infrastructure system integrating satellite communication, satellite remote sensing and satellite navigation.

-The launch was the 453rd flight mission involving use of the Long March carrier rocket series.
+The launch was the 455th flight mission of the Long March carrier rocket series.

+A Long March-2D carrier rocket carrying the Yaogan-36 satellite blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, Dec.
+15, 2022.
+(Photo by Ying Longfei/Xinhua)

+A Long March-2D carrier rocket carrying the Yaogan-36 satellite blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, Dec.
+15, 2022.
+(Photo by Ying Longfei/Xinhua)

 Photos